skrey/yellow-extensions/source/publish/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`PublishSourceCodeDirectory` = directory with extensions source code
+`PublishSourceCodeDirectory` = directory with source code

 The following settings can be configured in file `extension.ini`: